Vote for Louisville-area high school athlete of the week before polls close Thursday

 Follow our new sports Instagram page, @courierjournal_sports, to get the latest local and statewide news.

-CAL vs. Central football: Cole Hodge's 6-TD performance powers Christian Academy to Class 3A semifinals
+CAL vs. Lexington Catholic recap: Cole Hodge, Justin Ruffin power Christian Academy to Class 3A championship game

+Trinity, Frederick Douglass go to OT: Trinity edges Frederick Douglass in overtime, rides defense to 6A championship game

 This article originally appeared on Louisville Courier Journal: KHSAA poll: Vote for Louisville-area high school player of the week